Sarah Stage Flaunts Her Famous Six-Pack Abs Just Months After Giving Birth To Her Second Child

-Sarah Stage, became known as “six-pack-mom,” due to flaunting her six-pack abs while she was pregnant with her first son.
+Sarah Stage became known as “six-pack-mom” due to flaunting her six-pack abs while she was pregnant with her first son.
 Stage’s extremely fit figure throughout her pregnancy caused an uproar on social media.

-Just six months after giving birth to her second son, Sarah Stage looks incredibly fit and trim.
+Just six months after giving birth to her second son, Sarah Stage once again looks incredibly fit and trim.
 According to the Daily Mail, the mother-of-two has revealed that she is finally ready to get more active in the gym.
-The 34-year-old model took to Instagram and said that she is slowing getting “back into the swing of things” after taking the last six months learning to juggle being a mom of two.
+The 34-year-old model took to Instagram and said that she is slowly getting “back into the swing of things” after taking the last six months learning to juggle being a mom of two children.

 “Slowly getting back into the swing of things.
 I’ve focused the past 6 months on trying to balance being a mom of two and I’m ready to really get back into beast mode at the gym!”

 Sarah said that she still had a long way to go when it comes to strength and endurance.
 The fitness guru said that she was unable to workout as hard due to her C-section recovery, according to the Daily Mail.
-However, she was able to bounce back to her pre-pregnancy weight just weeks after giving birth thanks to a healthy diet.
+However, she was able to bounce back to her pre-pregnancy weight just weeks after giving birth, thanks to a healthy diet.

 Sarah and her husband, Kris Jason, already share a 3-year-old son together named James.
 The happy couple welcomed their baby boy, Logan Alexander, in October of 2017.